ecosense-au-dk/karibu-tutorial/quickstart.md

   * [Duma DB](http://users-cs.au.dk/baerbak/c/vm/Duma-RSA-MongoDB.zip)

-(Duma is the Swahili word for "cheetah")
+(Duma is the Swahili word for "cheetah".)

 Unzip them in some suitable place.
 Start your VMWare player, select *Open a Virtual Machine* and select each of the VMs.